 continuous assessment.
 Please note that in some

-instances exams may take place in the daytime.
+instances exams may take place in the daytime and at weekends.

 1 year; 3 semesters.